Wasserstein Distributionally Robust Regret Optimization: Motivation and Problem Statement

+This representation in turn yields an efficient procedure for minimizing $R(\cdot)$.
+In Appendix~\ref{app:newsvendor_wc_algorithms}, we show that each evaluation of $h(\beta;\theta)$ can be computed by a fractional-knapsack algorithm when $p=1$ and by a water-filling algorithm when $p>1$.
+These evaluations are then used inside the one-dimensional minimization over the DRRO policy described in Appendix~\ref{app:newsvendor_policy_algorithms}.
+This complements and extends the minimax-regret algorithm in \cite{chen_regret_2021} for a newsvendor model under type-$\infty$ Wasserstein ambiguity.
+In particular, we give a direct proof of the piecewise concavity used above and cover finite Wasserstein orders $p$.

-Table \ref{tab:erm_dro_comparison} shows the worst and best case performance as well as the regret (all measured by profits instead of losses) for the ERM, DRO, and DRRO strategies in the simple newsvendor example.
+Table~\ref{tab:erm_dro_comparison} shows the worst- and best-case performance (both measured in profits rather than losses) as well as the regret for the ERM, DRO, and DRRO strategies in the simple newsvendor example.
+Here worst-case performance is the smallest expected profit over the Wasserstein ball, while best-case performance is the largest expected profit over the same ball.
 The best performing policy for each criterion among these three policies is emphasized in boldface.
-The value in parentheses in each cell shows the optimality gap between the corresponding policy indicated in the rows of the table (ERM, DRO and DRRO) and the best performing policy among these three according for each criterion indicated in the columns of the table (worst case performance, best case performance or regret).
-By construction, the DRO strategy is designed to be optimal according to worst case performance and therefore it outperforms both the ERM and DRRO strategies.
-Both ERM and DRRO have a smaller optimality gap with respect to the best case performance, with the smallest optimality gap among these three policies being obtained by DRRO.
-Finally, by regret we mean worst-case regret (obviously the best case regret is zero) and therefore the DRRO strategy is designed to be optimal in this case.
-The amount by which the DRRO strategy outperforms the DRO strategy in terms of regret is substantial and much larger than the performance difference of the two strategies in the worst case; the criterion for which DRO strategy optimizes.
+The value in parentheses in each cell shows the optimality gap between the policy in the corresponding row and the best-performing policy among these three under the criterion indicated by the column.
+By construction, the DRO strategy is optimal for worst-case performance and therefore outperforms both ERM and DRRO on that criterion.
+Although none of the three strategies is designed to optimize this best-case criterion, ERM and DRRO have smaller optimality gaps with respect to best-case performance, with DRRO achieving the smallest gap among the three.
+Finally, DRRO is designed to be optimal with respect to regret.
+The amount by which DRRO outperforms DRO in terms of regret is substantial and much larger than the gap between the two strategies in worst-case performance, which is the quantity optimized by DRO.